Acer Board of Directors

 Mr. Dunn has served as General Counsel to Vital Therapies, Inc., a public biotech company located in San Diego, California, since November 2014.
 Prior to joining Vital Therapies, Mr. Dunn was a consultant in the life science industry from February 2012 to November 2014.
 Mr. Dunn retired from Biogen in 2012 where he was an Executive Vice President and headed up its corporate venture group which managed a $200 million fund for strategic investments in emerging biotech companies.
 Prior to the merger of IDEC Pharmaceuticals and Biogen, Mr. Dunn was Senior Vice President and General Counsel of IDEC.
 He led IDEC’s legal and compliance departments and served as a member of the company’s senior management team.
 Previously, Mr. Dunn had been a partner at the Pillsbury law firm and co-leader of the firm’s Biotech, Pharmaceuticals and Healthcare Industry Team.
 He practiced law for over 23 years, representing public and venture capital financed private companies.
 In addition Mr. Dunn serves on the Board of Directors of Biocom and Connect, two non-profit trade organizations supporting the life science and technology industries in California.

 Ms. Griffin currently provides consulting services to biotechnology companies and boards of directors through her firm, Pacific Biotechnology Consulting Group.
-Ms. Griffin currently serves on the board of directors and chair of the audit committee for PhaseRx, Inc. since February 2016 and as of August 2017 serves as chair of the board of directors for Universal Cells, Inc. Additionally, she serves on the board of directors of Virginia Mason Health System and Virginia Mason Medical Center.
+Ms. Griffin served on the board of directors and chair of the audit committees for PhaseRx, Inc. from 2016 to 2018 (acquired by Roivant Sciences GmbH in 2018), OncoGenex Pharmaceuticals Inc. from 2008 to 2011 and Sonus Pharmaceuticals, Inc from 2004 to 2008 when it was acquired by OncoGenex Pharmaceuticals, Inc. She has also served as chair of the board of directors for Universal Cells, Inc. from 2017 until its acquisition by Astellas Pharma Inc. in 2018, and as a member of the board of directors of Virginia Mason Health System and Virginia Mason Medical Center from 2014 to 2018.
 Ms. Griffin served as a member of the board of directors for Polynoma LLC from 2012 to 2014.
-She served as executive vice president, operations, and as chief financial officer at OncoGenex Pharmaceuticals Inc. from January 2011 to March 2013.
-Prior to that, Ms. Griffin served as a member of the board of directors of OncoGenex Pharmaceuticals Inc. from May 2004 to January 2011.
-She served as acting chief executive, senior vice president and chief operating officer at Trubion Pharmaceuticals, Inc., a biopharmaceutical company, from February 2006 until its acquisition in October 2010 by Emergent BioSolutions, Inc. From August 2005 to January 2006, Ms. Griffin served as senior vice president and chief financial officer of Dendreon Corporation, a biotechnology company.
-From March 1995 to July 2005, she was employed by Corixa Corporation, a biotechnology company, and served as its chief financial officer from 1997 until 2005 when Corixa Corporation was acquired by GlaxoSmithKline plc.
+She served as executive vice president, operations, and as chief financial officer at OncoGenex Pharmaceuticals Inc. from 2011 to 2013.
+Prior to that, Ms. Griffin served as a member of the board of directors of OncoGenex Pharmaceuticals Inc. She served as acting chief executive, senior vice president and chief operating officer at Trubion Pharmaceuticals, Inc., a biopharmaceutical company, from 2009 until its acquisition in 2010 by Emergent BioSolutions, Inc and as is chief financial officer from 2016 to 2009.
+From 2005 to 2006, Ms. Griffin served as senior vice president and chief financial officer of Dendreon Corporation, a biotechnology company.
+From 1995 to 2005, she was employed by Corixa Corporation, a biotechnology company, and served as its chief financial officer from 1997 until 2005 when Corixa Corporation was acquired by GlaxoSmithKline plc.
 Prior to that, Ms. Griffin held several finance and strategic planning positions at The Boeing Company.
 She received a post‐graduate certificate in accounting and an MBA from Seattle University and a B.S. in statistics and marketing from George Mason University and has passed the certified public accountant exam.

 Luc Marengere, Ph.D.